Characters: The Wheel Of Time Taveren

 - The Chosen One: Who chose him?
 Everyone!
 He's The Dragon Reborn for the Westlands and Seanchan Empire; he's He Who Comes With The Dawn for the Aiel; he's The Coramoor for the Sea Folk.
-Pretty much the only side that hasn't "Chosen" him by Book 13 is the Shadow, and they still recognize him for what he is.
+The only side that hasn't "Chosen" him by Book 13 is the Shadow, and they still recognize him for what he is.

 - Even the wolves have a name for him: Shadowkiller.
 Still, it's less a mention of a Chosen One than it is a Red Baron.

 - Inversion: The Sharans also have a chosen one called Dragonkiller, that is to say the one who will kill Rand.

 - Cool Crown: The Crown of Swords, formerly known as the Laurel Crown of Illian.
 It is so called because there are not only laurel leaves of gold, but also small swords hidden amongst them to remind the wearer of the importance of their rule.